The `Sync` bound nobody asked for

 So a Send future that captures &mut T only needs T: Send, but a Send future that captures &T needs T: Sync.

-In the example below, everything compiles because MyWorker is trivially Send + Sync.
+In the example below, everything compiles because MyTask is trivially Send + Sync.

 1